dji-sdk/Onboard-SDK/README.md

 - Understand the Onboard SDK APPs development paradigm
 - Get some best practice tips while getting your hands dirty

-### However, we assume you having the following basic requirements already:
+### However, we assume you already have the following basic requirements:
-- You are passionated to be an UAV APP developer
+- You are passionate about being an UAV APP developer
 - Some basic programming experience in C/C++
 - Some basic flight control knowledge like the concepts of Pitch, Roll and Yaw
 - One complete set of DJI developer flight platform* and one USB-TTL serial cable (SOLD seperately)